Uzbekistan: 13 Days on the Silk Road

 Bukhara Audio Tour.
 We did this very slowly and split it across 3 days but you can easily do it in 1 or 2.
 We saved entering the Ark for sunset and highly recommend this.
 You’ll get golden hour pictures of the city and the sun setting through Shukhov Tower.

 • Pavillon Kalon - gorgeous boutique store offering something different from the run-of-the-mill souvenirs you’ll see on the streets.
-Coffee & tea shop upstairs have the best view of Poyi Kalon Complex.
+Coffee & tea shop upstairs has the best view of Poyi Kalon Complex.
+Google Maps / Yandex Maps

 Ornate iwan entrance portal of Juma Mosque bathed in golden hour light, Khiva Itchan Kala, Uzbekistan